matej2005/esp32-dnvg/README.md

 # ESP32-DNVG

-digital night vision based on esp32-cam dev board and GC9A01A TFT display
+Code for digital night vision based on esp32-cam dev board and GC9A01A TFT display

+Base code used from [Displaying Live Video from ESP32-CAM](https://hjwwalters.com/esp32-cam-gc9a01/)

+Main feature from other codes for esp32 based nvg´s, is onscreen menu, controled by pushbutton

+## Use
+- single click scrooling
+- double click enter
+- hold exit

 ## Tested with